All Episodes

 Happy anniversary.

-Six hundred years of American history has been tribal.
+600 years of American history has been tribal.

-Well, how about the American India?
+Well, how about the American Indian?

-Indigenous people, right?
+Indigenous people, Rush.

-You forgot about those.
+You forgot about those?

-Uh no, of course not.
+No, of course not.

-They were at one point.
+They were at one nation.

-You you've even misunderstanding what I said last week.
+You've even misunderstanding what I said last week.

 No, no, no.

-I said they are transcript.
+I said they are tribal.

 Yes, sir, but break out the transcript.

-We could I've got it right here.
+I've got it right here.

 I said this regime is tribalizing this country.